Operation HOPE CEO and Founder John Hope Bryant

-A TIME Magazine 50 (Leaders) for the Future (cover story, 1994'), and an Oprah's Angel Network award recipient, John Hope Bryant is a ‘silver rights’ entrepreneur and businessman, author, thought leader, philanthropist and the founder, chairman and chief executive officer of Operation HOPE.
-Bryant has been an advisor to the last three sitting U.S. presidents, whose work has been recognized by the last 5 U.S. presidents.
+John Hope Bryant is a ‘silver rights’ entrepreneur and businessman, author, thought leader, philanthropist, and the founder, chairman, and chief executive officer of Operation HOPE.
+In 1994 Bryant was named one of TIME Magazine’s 50 (Leaders) for the Future and he has also received an Oprah’s Angel Network award.
+Bryant has been an advisor to the last three sitting U.S. presidents and the last five U.S. presidents have recognized his work.

-Former U.S. President Bill Clinton described Mr. Bryant in his bestselling book GIVING saying, “John Bryant is a 41 year-old whirlwind of ideas and action.
+Former U.S. President Bill Clinton described Mr. Bryant in his bestselling book GIVING, saying, “John Bryant is a 41 year-old whirlwind of ideas and action.
 Lean, intense, focused, and completely positive in his belief in the potential of poor people to prosper, with ‘a hand up and not a hand out."
-John Hope Bryant is one of the most authoritative and compelling advocates for poverty eradication in America today.
+John Hope Bryant is currently one of the most authoritative and compelling advocates for poverty eradication in America.

-Bryant has received more than 500 awards and citations for his work to empower low-wealth communities including the Use Your Life Award by Oprah Winfrey, and named a “Community Hero” by People Magazine on the 10th anniversary of the worst urban civil unrest in U.S. history.
-Mr. Bryant has received the National Community Service Award from both Spelman College and Livingstone College, and in 2011, Bryant received the CUNY/Queens College President’s Award, their highest honor.
-The USC School of Social Work annually awards an endowed USC John Bryant Scholarship to a deserving student.
+Bryant has been honored with more than 500 awards for his work empowering low-wealth communities, including Oprah’s Use Your Life Award and People Magazine’s “Community Hero” on the 10th anniversary of the worst urban civil unrest in U.S. history.
+Bryant has received the National Community Service Award from both Spelman College and Livingstone College, and in 2011 earned the CUNY/Queens College President’s Award, their highest honor.
+Additionally, the USC School of Social Work annually awards the USC John Bryant Scholarship to a deserving student.

-In January, 2008, Operation HOPE and Bryant’s work directly moved then President Bush to designate (by Executive Order) financial literacy as the official policy of the U.S. federal government for the first time in U.S. history.
-Bryant’s initial President’s Council leadership resulted in the creation of the U.S. SBA Office of Entrepreneurship Education, the issuance of a first ever U.S. Treasury Department report on financial literacy and responsible sub-prime lending, and inspired House and U.S. Senate financial literacy legislative proposals.
+In January 2008, the efforts of Bryant and Operation HOPE directly moved President Bush to designate financial literacy as the official policy of the U.S. federal government for the first time in history.
+Bryant’s leadership on the President’s Council resulted in the creation of the U.S. SBA Office of Entrepreneurship Education, the issuance of the first Treasury Department report on financial literacy, and inspired financial literacy proposals in both the House and U.S. Senate.

-On February 1st, 2009, in the backdrop of the worst global economic crisis since the Great Depression, Mr. Bryant was chosen to speak at the closing session for the Annual ‘Davos’ Meeting of the World Economic Forum in Davos, Switzerland, joining Professor Klaus Schwab, founder and chairman of the World Economic Forum, Archbishop-Emeritus Desmond Tutu, as well as fellow Global Dignity co-founders HRH Crown Prince Haakon of Norway and Professor Pekka Himanen of Finland, on the subject of “dignity for all.”
+On February 1, 2009, in the midst of the worst global economic crisis since the Great Depression, Bryant was chosen to speak at the closing session of the Annual ‘Davos’ Meeting at the World Economic Forum in Davos, Switzerland.
+He joined Professor Klaus Schwab, founder and chairman of the World Economic Forum, Archbishop Emeritus Desmond Tutu, and fellow Global Dignity co-founders HRH Crown Prince Haakon of Norway and Professor Pekka Himanen of Finland.

-Mr. Bryant has received an Honorary Doctorate Degree of Human Letters from Paul Quinn College of Dallas, Texas, and in April 2008, as a Young Global Leader Bryant completed the Harvard University John K. Kennedy School of Government, Global Public Policy and Leadership Program.
+Bryant has received an Honorary Doctorate of Human Letters from Paul Quinn College in Texas and completed the Harvard University John K. Kennedy School of Government Global Public Policy and Leadership Program.

 Office of the Chairman